luminus-framework/luminus/resources/md/guestbook.md

 #### The Migrations Directory

-Luminus uses [Migratus](https://github.com/yogthos/migratus) for managing migrations.
+Luminus uses [Migratus](https://github.com/yogthos/migratus) for migrations.
 Migrations are managed using up and down SQL files.
-The files are conventionally versioned using the date and will be applied in order.
+The files are conventionally versioned using the date and will be applied in order of their creation.

 * `20150718103127-add-users-table.up.sql` - migrations file to create the tables
 * `20150718103127-add-users-table.down.sql` - migrations file to drop the tables